KennethEnevoldsen/tomsup/README.md

 - V. 1.1.3
   - New plotting features were added
   - Speed and memory improvements as well as support for multicore simulations 🏎
+  - Added workflows to ensure dependencies are being kept up to date
 - v.
 1.1.0
   - A [speed comparison](missing) between the matlab implementation was introduced, showing the the tomsup implementation to be notably faster.
   - An extensive testsuite was introduced, for how to run it see the FAQ.
   - Code coverage was upped to 86% and code quality was raised to A.
   - A [documentation](https://KennethEnevoldsen.github.io/tomsup/) site was introduced.
-  - Added continiuous integration to ensure that the package always work as intended, with support for mac, windows and linux tests.
+  - Added continiuous integration to ensure that the package always works as intended, with support for mac, windows and linux tests.
   - A new logo was introduced 🌟
 - v.
 1.0.0
   - tomsup released its first version along with a [preprint](https://psyarxiv.com/zcgkv/) on psyarxiv